Don't look so blue, Neptune: Now astronomers know this planet's true color

 Some astronomers have long lobbied for a new mission out to one of the ice giant planets, and an influential priority-setting panel for astronomy recently put a robotic mission to orbit Uranus at the top of its wish list.

-"We're talking about launch dates in the 2030s and not arriving until ten years later," says Irwin.
+"We're talking about launch dates in the 2030s and not arriving until 10 years later," says Irwin.
 "So it's to be beyond my professional career, but hopefully not my life."

 Fletcher says no one really knows what the insides of these ice giants are like, and there's certain regions of these planets and their moons that no human or robotic eyes have ever seen.